Signals from Songbirds & Abstract Soundscapes

 "What's This Bird?" is a Facebook group where you can post, get help with bird identification and hear from other bird lovers.

-Be sure to check out ALL the event pics, art & reflections in our Google photo album or on Facebook to tag, comment, like and share...
+Check out more event pictures, art & reflections in our Google photo album or on Facebook to tag, comment, like and share...

 Contributors: Elena Mpougas, Kea Payton, Bobbie Lyon